atomone-hub/govgen-genesis/README.md

 votes inherited from delegations.
 The output is a JSON file listing eligible addresses with their respective $GOVGEN (`ugovgen`) amounts, and the total supply of these tokens.
+Addresses are also converted to have the `govgen` Bech32 prefix.

 The script takes two arguments: the input JSON file and the desired output file's path.